cul-it/hfs2dfxml/README.md

 ### Thank you
 * Alex Nelson for DFXML guidance and help prioritizing code features.
 * Kate Tasker for testing various HFS disk images and supplying data for debugging.
+* Jessica Venlet for adding macOS instructions to this Readme.